Robust Dynamic Assortment Optimization in the Presence of Outlier Customers: Numerical illustration

 \section{Numerical illustration}

-The main purpose of the numerical illustration is to demonstrate the robustness of our proposed policy and its benefit over existing non-robust policies in dynamic assortment optimization literature, including Thompson sampling (TS) \citep{Agrawal17Thompson} and Upper Confidence Bounds (UCB) \citep{Agrawal17MNLBandit}.
-To this end, we construct the following data instance: \begin{enumerate} \item $K$ out of $N$ items have revenue parameters $r_i\equiv 1$ and preference parameters $v_i\equiv 0$; \item For the other $(N-K)$ items, both their revenue and preference parameters $(r_i,v_i)$ are uniformly distribution on $[0.1,0.2]$; \item For the first $\lfloor \varepsilon T\rfloor$ time periods, the arriving customers are outliers with choice models $Q_t\equiv Q$, where $Q$ is an MNL-parameterized choice model with preference parameters set as $v_i'=1$ if $v_i=0$ and $v_i'=v_i$ otherwise. \end{enumerate}
+In this brief experimental section, we provide some numerical illustrations that demonstrate the robustness of our proposed policy and the benefits over existing non-robust approaches for dynamic assortment optimization, including Thompson Sampling (TS) \citep{Agrawal17Thompson} and Upper Confidence Bounds (UCB) \citep{Agrawal17MNLBandit}.
+We construct the following data instance: \begin{enumerate} \item $K$ out of $N$ items have revenue parameters $r_i\equiv 1$ and preference parameters $v_i\equiv 0$; \item For the other $(N-K)$ items, both their revenue and preference parameters $(r_i,v_i)$ are uniformly distribution on $[0.1,0.2]$; \item For the first $\lfloor \varepsilon T\rfloor$ time periods, the arriving customers are outliers with choice models $Q_t\equiv Q$, where $Q$ is an MNL-parameterized choice model with preference parameters set as $v_i'=1$ if $v_i=0$ and $v_i'=v_i$ otherwise. \end{enumerate}

-This constructed instance aims to reflect two important properties of outlier customers in practice.
-First, outlier customers would have quite different preferences from typical customers.
-Second, outlier customers frequently arrive in consecutive time chunks, for example during a particular period of holiday season.
-It is important that the retailers' assortment recommendation will not be swung by such chunks of outlier customers after they arrived and left.

-In particular, the created problem instance consists of $K$ items with very high revenue, but very low preference parameters such that few customers will buy them.
-Under normal circumstances, a dynamic assortment optimization algorithm could identify the popularity of these $K$ items very fast and stop providing them.
-However, with outlier customers, the dynamic assortment planning problem becomes much challenging as outlier customers might prefer these $K$ items over the other ones, essentially generating high ``fake'' revenue as these items are both popular (among outlier customers) and profitable.
-A robust algorithm shall not be severely impacted by such outlier customers.
+This instance reflects two important properties of outlier customers in practice, namely that they have significantly different preferences from typical customers, and that they arrive in consecutive time periods (e.g., during a holiday season).
+In particular, the instance consists of $K$ items with very high revenue, but very low preference parameters so that few customers will buy them.
+Under normal circumstances, a dynamic assortment optimization algorithm would identify the unpopularity of these $K$ items very quickly and stop recommending them.
+However, as the outlier customers prefer these $K$ items over the others, these items appear popular and profitable in the early time periods, which may mislead the algorithm.
+As these algorithms are highly unpopular in the latter time periods, a robust algorithm should not be severely impacted by these outlier customers.